Interview Tips

 Restaurant management interviews are demanding.
 Hiring managers need to know you can run a profitable operation, handle a high-pressure environment, lead a diverse team, and maintain food safety standards — all at once.
 The questions reflect that complexity.

-This guide covers the 25 most common restaurant manager interview questions with sample answers you can adapt to your own experience.
+This guide covers 35 restaurant manager interview questions with sample answers you can adapt to your own experience.

 Before the Interview: What Hiring Managers Are Really Evaluating